gravityview/Featured-Entries/readme.md

 ## Changelog ##

+### 2.0.6 on April 27, 2020 ###

+* Fixed: "Move Featured Entries to the Top" conflicting with search functionality (requires GravityView 2.8.1)

-### 2.0.4 on January 21, 2020 ###
+### 2.0.5 on January 21, 2020 ###

-* Fixed: Issues with search, paging when "Move Featured Entries to Top" setting is enabled
+* Fixed: Another issue with search, paging when "Move Featured Entries to Top" setting is enabled
 * Updated: French translation

+### 2.0.4 on September 17, 2019 ###

+* Fixed: More Issues with search, paging when "Move Featured Entries to Top" setting is enabled

 ### 2.0.3 on November 30, 2018 ###